Outlander (published in the UK under the title Cross Stitch) is the first novel in the “Outlander Series.”

 I’ve seen criticism that the book features too many “rape scenes” but I would guess that for a women traveling alone or with a group of men in the 18th Century, Gabaldon was, if anything, quite sparing in her depiction of the dangers.

 I’ve also seen some complaints that Gabaldon is “gay-bashing” because the villain prefers to mix his torture of men with sexual abuse of them.
 I think one could only identify this as “gay bashing” if one also thought that men who torture and rape women are just your average “heterosexuals,” and that to show what they do is “hetero-bashing.”
 The guy is evil and psycho.
 Personally, I think to identify the bad guy as “gay” is actually where the “gay bashing” is taking place.
 (This is not to say, however, that I think Gabaldon depicts same-sex preference as it occurs later in the series in an entirely prejudice-free manner, but that discussion is for later reviews.)

 Evaluation: All in all, except for Claire acting like a millennial feminist, the book was better than I thought.
 It’s not in the same class as some historical novels, but as a “romance” historical novel, I think it is just fine.

 I’ll be making my way through the whole series, because if nothing else, when you’ve got at least 6,400 pages to be tackled, it obviates hard decision-making about what to read next.

 Published in hardcover by Delacorte Press, an imprint of The Random House Publishing Group, a division of Random House, Inc., 1991; reissued as a Special Dell Mass Market Edition, 2013

 Note: There is a book, The Outlandish Companion, which provides details on the settings, background, characters, research, and writing of the novels.
-Also, there is a forthcoming Outlander TV series scheduled to start this summer on the Starz network, and the trailer, shown below, looks pretty good.
+Also, there is an Outlander TV series on the Starz network, and the trailer, shown below, is pretty good.